DIY fabric-covered lampshade & ball finial

 I got this lamp for free from two sweet ladies on Craigslist.
 I love the base, but the shade had seen better days.
 I couldn’t find the perfect replacement, so I made my own.
-And I’ve been obsessed with ball finials—which can be pricey.
-I figured out how to make one for 25¢ + paint!
-BTW: I hate gold.
-I detest gold jewelry, brass furnishings, gold lame…you get the picture.
+And I’ve been obsessed with round finials — which can be pricey.
+I figured out how to make one for 25¢ plus paint!
+By the way, I don’t like gold — gold jewelry, brass furnishings, gold lame…you get the picture.
 I planned to spray paint the bottom of this lamp a different color.
 Then I found this fabric, and suddenly the gold worked for me.
 Go figure.
 (This post contains affiliate links.
 If you use these links to buy something, I may earn a small commission.
 You can read my full disclosure here.)

 1. Cover your work surface with butcher paper, then lay your fabric wrong side up.
 Place the lampshade in the middle and roll from end to end (it rolls in a semi-circle pattern) to determine if your piece of fabric is big enough to cover the shade.
 (You can also use this method to create a paper pattern with butcher paper, which wouldn’t require the trimming described below.)